HDR Photography: A Beginner’s Guide

 As a landscape photographer, you’ve no doubt experienced situations where your camera simply wasn’t able to capture the full tonal range within a scene.
 From the dark shadows in the foreground to the bright white clouds in the sky, the camera simply couldn’t retain full detail, so either the bright highlights or the dark shadows were clipped.
 The result would be less detail than you had hoped to present in your photo.
-Fortunately, high dynamic range (HDR) imaging provides a solution.
+Fortunately, HDR photography (high dynamic range) provides a solution to this.

 What is HDR Photography?

-High dynamic range (HDR) imaging is a technique that involves capturing multiple images of the same scene using different exposure values, and then combining those images into a single image that represents the full range of tonal values within the scene you photographed.
+HDR photography (high dynamic range) is a technique that involves capturing multiple images of the same scene using different exposure values, and then combining those images into a single image that represents the full range of tonal values within the scene you photographed.

 Whenever you experience a situation where the tonal range in a scene before your lens is simply too great to contain within a single photograph, HDR imaging provides a solution.
 Multiple captures with varying exposure values ensure that you have detail for all tonal values in the scene.
 You can then use special software to process those images, interpreting the result to create an image that contains far more detail than is possible with a normal photographic image.